VaranRohila/Indian-Film-Actors-Data/README.md

 2. Constructs URL to be searched on starsunfolded.com
 3. Scrapes data and image from their profiles on starsunfolded.com/name-of-actor

-Since not all profiles are present on the site, only 44% of the actors is scraped.
+Since not all profiles are present on the site, only 44% of the actors are scraped.
 The data is in `actors.csv` and the images are stored in `images/` folder.
 The image path can also be accessed via the `image_path` column.

 <b> This is raw data. <b>